Our personal injury lawyer in San Antonio, Texas, can get you the compensation you deserve after your accident. You pay no fees until we win.

 But what does that mean?

 To understand what negligence is, it helps to know what criteria your claim must meet.
 Having a successful personal injury claim requires you to meet a specific burden of proof.
 If you’ve watched any crime show or have a passing knowledge of the law, you might have heard the phrase “beyond a reasonable doubt.”
-This is the legal standard in criminal cases, where if there is any doubt a defendant is guilty — assuming that doubt is reasonable — the jury must find them not guilty.
+This is the legal standard in criminal cases, where if there is any doubt that a defendant is guilty (assuming that doubt is reasonable), the jury must find them not guilty.
 This is a high burden, but fortunately, civil cases have a much lower standard.

 While this is an easier burden to prove, you still need sufficient evidence that shows: